cowtowncoder/java-json-performance-benchmarks/README.md

 For example, aggregating output as a `java.lang.String` requires much more memory allocation and (indirectly) more Garbage Collection for discarded JSON Strings.
 Conversely libraries are optimized differently for different types of output targets; some implement native output for all targets and others only have one basic target.

+Size of each POJO is quite small; field names are long and values mostly numbers.
+This may not be the most commonly found kind of content, but was used by the original set up and is used here unmodified.

 To run the test with a List of 10 items, serializing results as a Java String, you could use:

     java -Xmx256m -jar target/microbenchmarks.jar ".*DZoneWrite.*write10AsString" -wi 4 -i 5 -f 9